 In 2001, The Harrison Group brought an unprecedented level of luxury to Ocean City with the construction of the Holiday Inn Hotel & Suites on 17th street, the first all suite property in town.
 In 2006 they raised the bar even higher with the opening of Ocean City’s only all-oceanfront suite hotel, the Hilton Suites Ocean City Oceanfront on 32nd street.

 Following in the path of Lois Carmean Harrison who built the Harrison Hall Hotel shortly after WWII, The Harrison Group is proud to be part of the Ocean City community and welcome you to any of our properties so that we may show you that we take hospitality seriously.

+Delicious food, live music and an exciting variety of family fun.
 When the Springfest tents go up on Ocean City’s beaches, summer isn't far behind!